 The biceps brachialis muscle originates with its long head from the supraglenoid tubercle of the scapula and with its short head from the coracoid process of the scapula.
 Its action at shoulder level is to flex and facilitate adduction on a horizontal plane.
 Both heads of which it is composed join at the level of the deltoid tuberosity of the humerus and, thanks to a common tendon, they are inserted at the level of the radial tuberosity and on the fascia of the forearm from the ulnar side.

 The latissimus dorsi muscle forms the posterior pillar and the posterior wall of the axillary cavity.
 It covers the lower and lateral sides of the back (lumbar region) and the lateral part of the chest.
 It originates, through the posterior leaflet of the lumbodorsal fascia, from the spinous processes of the last six thoracic vertebrae and the lumbar vertebrae, from the supraspinous ligament, the medial sacral crest, and the posterior third of the external lip of the iliac crest.
 Some of its fibers also originate from the outer face of the last three or four ribs.
-The muscular bundles are carried up and out towards the axillary region reaching the insertion line on the medial lip of the bicipital groove of the humerus (crest of the small tuberosity).
+The muscular bundles are carried up and out towards the axillary region, reaching the insertion line on the medial lip of the bicipital groove of the humerus (crest of the small tuberosity).
 At the level of the shoulder, it is the most important internal rotator, as it is the most important for the adduction and flexion of the shoulder.

 The pectoralis major muscle is located anteriorly in the thorax and forms much of the anterior wall of the axillary cavity.
 There is a clavicular head, a sternum-costal head, and an abdominal head.
 The bundles of the three parts converge outwards and insert with a flattened tendon at the lateral lip of the bicipital groove of the humerus (crest of the great tuberosity).
 Its contraction at shoulder level helps flexion, internal rotation, and adduction on a horizontal plane.

 The trapezius muscle is located in the nuchal region and the dorsal part of the thorax.
 It originates from the medial third of the superior nuchal line, from the external occipital protuberance, the nuchal ligament, and the spinous processes of the seventh cervical vertebra and of all the thoracic vertebrae, as well as from the supraspinous ligament.
-Its bundles converge towards the shoulder and are inserted at the lateral third of the posterior margin of the clavicle, at the medial margin of the acromion, at the upper lip of the posterior margin of the spine of the scapula and at the medial end of the spine itself.
-Its action influences the movements of the scapula and indirectly helps the shoulder in adduction and flexion in the first degrees.
+Its bundles converge towards the shoulder and are inserted at the lateral third of the posterior margin of the clavicle, at the medial margin of the acromion, at the upper lip of the posterior margin of the spine of the scapula, and at the medial end of the spine itself.
+Its action influences the movements of the scapula and indirectly helps the shoulder in adduction and flexion in the first degree.

 The three primary germ layers form during embryogenesis.
 They are the endoderm, ectoderm, and mesoderm.
 The mesoderm splits bilaterally into paired blocks known as somites that migrate towards developing limb buds during the fifth week of embryogenesis.
 The somites create the striated muscles, including the scapulohumeral muscles.

-The pectoralis major muscles and latissimus dorsi (superficial portions) form by a mechanism known as in-out mechanism or cellular migration.
+The pectoralis major muscles and latissimus dorsi (superficial portions) form by a mechanism known as the in-out mechanism or cellular migration.
 The mesenchymal cells or myogenic precursors migrate from the ventrolateral dermomyotome portion towards the area of what will be the upper limbs; a small part of these cells will go back to the axial trunk.

 The trapezius muscle and the sternocleidomastoid muscle derive from the lateral plate of the occipital area mesoderm (non-somitic).